 CS4Girls was founded by two Bay Area high school girls, Chloe Ng and Lauren Wong, to inspire other girls to pursue their dreams in STEM and take their first steps as future engineers.
 Pew Research finds currently, women represent only 25% of computer science jobs and 14% of engineering jobs.
 Through an engaging curriculum designed for girls, CS4Girls aims to bridge the gender gap and prepare girls for rewarding careers of the future.

-Lauren Wong is a rising 12th grader at the Nueva School in San Mateo.
+Lauren Wong is a graduate of the Nueva School in San Mateo and an incoming freshman at MIT.
 She started coding in 3rd grade and has taught programming to people of all ages through the Coding Club at the local library and Girls Who Code.
 She is the developer of various apps, including the DoNation iOS app, winner of the 2018 Congressional App Challenge in CA-14.